 Maximum depth: 6m/20ft

-The Nohoch-Nah-Chich cave system ends here into the ocean in a short passage only diveable if you are cave certified.
+The Nohoch-Nah-Chich cave system ends here in the ocean via a short passage only diveable if you are cave certified.
 Most dive shops in Playa hardly ever go to Casa Cenote as it is an hour drive and not a typical cenote.
-For dive shops of the Tulum area it is the alternative if the wind blows too strong and they cannot go out for ocean diving.
-The cenote is very special, because you can feel the tides very strong and changing in the daily rhythm.
-Visibility is in brackish water never good, but sometimes you have that halocline layer effect that a friend described once as a dive in a cocktail.
-At times it can even be hard to dive against the flow and checking the tide tables is not always reliable but for sure helpful.
+For dive shops in the Tulum area, it is the alternative if the wind blows too strong and they cannot go out for ocean diving.
+This cenote is very special because you can feel the tidal movement here. .
+At times it can be hard to dive against the flow and checking the tide tables is not always reliable, but for sure helpful.
+Visibility in brackish water is never good, but sometimes you have the halocline layer effect that a friend once described as a dive in a cocktail.

-There is only a short line ready installed as most of the dive we will be in the open water or just under the overhangs of the mangrove roots.
-It is stunning to see the different marine life there, not only a lot of juvenile fish, for example a school of young tarpoons can be seen, but also the blue dancing crab and other fish that I do not know from any other cenote so far.
+There is only a short line already installed as most of the dive we will be in the open water or just under the overhangs of the mangrove roots.
+It is stunning to see the different marine life here.
+You’ll see not only a lot of juvenile fish such as a school of young tarpons, but also the dancing blue crab and other fish that one cannot find in any other cenote.